manticoresoftware/manticore-github-issue-search/README.md

 Blogpost about this project - https://manticoresearch.com/blog/manticoresearch-github-issue-search-demo/

+Blogpost about how we added autocomplete - https://manticoresearch.com/blog/github-demo-how-we-added-autocomplete/

 ## Just run the demo locally

 To run the project on your local machine, you need to have Docker installed with the compose plugin.
 Follow these commands to start: